How to Record System Audio on Mac (When Shift+Cmd+5 Won't)

 • Since macOS Catalina, TCC (Transparency, Consent & Control) has governed audio access.
 "Screen Recording" and "System Audio Recording Only" are separate permissions, and the native tools don't even call the latter API.

-Three reasons Qureco fits this problem
+Three reasons Qureco fits this problem specifically

 1. No virtual audio device required